Myrciaria caerulescens (Roxa - Blue Guaquiea) - 1 potted seedling / 1 kleiner, getopfter Sämling

 Myrciaria caerulescens – formerly known as Myrciaria sp. roxa or Blue Guaquiea – is a fascinating discovery among exotic fruit plants.

-Native to the Caetité region in the Brazilian state of Bahia, where the climate is warm and features a distinct dry season.
+The plant is native to the Caetité region in the Brazilian state of Bahia, where a warm climate and a pronounced dry season prevail.

-The local soil is rich in iron and contains a high percentage of quartz sand.
+The soil there is rich in iron and contains a lot of quartz sand.

 Cultivation and Care

-Light: Prefers a bright location without harsh midday sun.
+Light: A bright location without direct midday sun is ideal.

-Growth: Slow initial growth; later forms a compact shrub, perfect for container growing.
+Growth: Slow growth initially; later, a compact shrub, very suitable for container cultivation.

-Fruit: Outstanding flavor – reportedly even better than Jaboticaba.
+Fruit: Excellent flavor – even better than Jaboticaba.

 Wichtiger Hinweis